 Note: The requirements of this section focus on prevention of notifiable events arising from adventure activities and some ancillary services involving participants.
 The operator should also eliminate or minimise other risks in line with their duty under HSWA (section 36(1)(a)).
-That duty may be considered by audit teams in relation to section 4.1-4.3 of this standard but it is not normally a major focus of audit effort.
+That duty may be considered by audit teams in relation to sub-sections 3.1-3.3 of this standard but it is not normally a major focus of audit effort.

-The requirements of this section do not cover all requirements of the law in relation to support functions (such as office work, workshops etc) that are more likely to be subject to the Health and Safety at Work (General Risk and Workplace Management) Regulations 2016.
+The requirements of this section do not cover all requirements of the law in relation to support functions (such as working at heights, lone working, office work, workshops etc) that are more likely to be subject to the Health and Safety at Work (General Risk and Workplace Management) Regulations 2016.